> Louis Killen > Songs > Pleasant and Delightful

 Shirley Collins’ sang Pleasant and Delightful as part of her and her sister Dolly’s Song Story which was one half of both of their albums Anthems in Eden (1969) and Amaranth (1976).

 Bob Scarce sang The Larks They Sang Melodious on 16 November 1973 at The Ship Inn in Blaxhall.
-This recording was published in the following year as the title track of the Transatlantic album of a “Sing-Song in a Suffolk Pub” The Larks They Sang Melodious.
+This recording was published in the following year as the title track of the Transatlantic album of a “sing-song in a Suffolk pub”, The Larks They Sang Melodious.

 Geoff Ling from Blaxhall sang The Larks They Sang Melodious in a recording made by John Howson on the ca. 1987 Veteran Tape Songs Sung in Suffolk 2 (VT102) and in 2000 on the Veteran anthology CD Songs Sung in Suffolk.
+John Howson noted:

 Tommy Morrissey and Charlie Pitman of Padstow, Cornwall, sang Pleasant and Delightful on 21 February 1991 to John Howson.
 This recording was included on the Veteran Tapes cassette Pass Around the Grog (VT122) and in 2004 on the Veteran anthology CD Old Uncle Tom Cobleigh and All.
-John Howson commented:
+John Howson noted:

 The theme of the sailor returning from sea with a ring or other token to enable him to be recognised on his return is a popular one.
 This song dates back to the early part of the 17th century when it was issued as The Sailor and His True Love by Jennings of Water Lane, off Fleet Street, London.
 In the Hammond and Gardiner Manuscripts it appears under the same name and was collected from Mrs Barlett, Halstock, Leigh, Dorset in 1906.
 Although it has been a popular song in the West Country the song was also well known in East Anglia where it became an anthem in both the East Suffolk singing pubs, the Blaxhall Ship and the Eel’s Foot at Eastbridge.